JON & KATE SHAW

 Email Jon & Kate

 Our Ministry in Bullet Points - Three Es and a C: Energy, Entrepreneurship, Education, and Community.
-Through multiple BAM initiatives and educational avenues we seek to make a kingdom impact in our community here by:
+Through multiple Business as Ministry (BAM) initiatives and educational avenues we seek to make a kingdom impact in our community here by:

 Gabe & Christina Everman

 Both Jonathan and Kate grew up as global worker kids in East Africa and always felt a call to live as a part of God’s kingdom and community in Africa.

 In 2008 a dear friend and godly visionary, David Kasali, invited the Shaws to join in the work of Congo Initiative (CI) in the troubled town of Beni in North Kivu, DRC.
 Jonathan gained a master’s degree and Ph.D. with the intention of assisting at CI’s flagship university (UCBC) and our family moved to Congo in 2013.

 In the years since, God called us into a deep and rich community in Beni.
 Ongoing insecurity and evacuations, along with challenges due to our son Eliot's rare genetic disorder, led us to leave in 2018 and spend 2 years in Nairobi.
 Then in 2020, we decided to move back to Congo to continue our work in the (hopefully) more stable, regional capital of Goma.
 From our home base there we now supervise a growing team of global workers in Goma and Beni, as well as work alongside dozens of local colleagues in business as mission and educational initiatives.